Just a few years ago, Istanbul was one of the world’s creative capitals, a buzzing hive where visual artists, writers and filmmakers mingled.

 But “our space is getting narrower and narrower,” said one artist, speaking on condition of anonymity.
 “Society is also more aggressive.”

 “In the recent past, every month, foreign curators, artists, PhD students or art critics called me because they were visiting Istanbul and they wanted to meet creators here, to exchange ideas,” she said.

-All the artists interviewed by a foreign media agency said they opposed the July 15 attempted putsch, a bid to overthrow President Recep Tayyip Erdogan that has been followed by a massive crackdown with more than 13,400 people arrested.
+All the artists interviewed by media said they opposed the July 15 attempted putsch — a bid to overthrow President Recep Tayyip Erdogan that has been followed by a massive crackdown with more than 13,400 people arrested.

 Others say signs of oppression date well before the attempted coup.

 “Turkey already had very serious problems regarding the freedom of expression,” said Nazim Dikbas, who has translated Nabokov into Turkish and work by Orhan Pamuk, Turkey’s 2006 Nobel laureate, into English.